OpenPodcar/OpenPodcar/README.md

 	- Go to "**Feedback**" tab:
 		- set "**Feedback mode**" to "**Analog voltage**"
 		- check "**Invert feedback direction**"
-		- Calibration:
+		- Under "**Calibration**":
 			- set "**Absolute Max**" to "**2600**"
 			- set "**Maximum**" to "**2600**"
 			- set "**Minimum**" to "**1000**"
 			- set "**Absolute Min**" to "**1000**"
 			- keep all other paramters to default values
-		- Final settings should like here:
+		- Final settings should like in the figure below:

 	<p align="center">
 	<img src="./docs/software/pololu_feedback.png" alt="Pololu Feedback tab" width="350"/>